JuanValencia/Unstable-Magick/Spelltastrophe Spellstice.md

 Realizing they are stranded until they can find a way back, the adventurers decide to immerse themselves in the festivities.
 They find themselves participating in events like:

 * The Misfire Maze: A labyrinth where spells work in odd ways, turning the usual spellcasting into a hilarious challenge.
 Here, spells tend to mistarget, either having nothing happen, or an alternative target happen.
-As you wander the max, you have a chance of finding spell scrolls of know:
+As you wander the maze, you have a chance of finding spell scrolls of knowing with misfires: (they can be stolen)
     * evocation
     * Abjuration
     * Divination